The Dr Richard Tan Balance Method comes from a Chinese family tradition different to the Chinese medicine taught in the ‘normal’ way.

-During treatment I hope to reduce this to 0/10.
-I would say that normally I achieve this within a very few minutes.
+During treatment I hope to reduce this to under 2/10, if possible 0/10.
+I would say that often I achieve this within a few minutes.

-I then leave the patient to rest for a while, with the needles remaining inserted.
+I then leave the patient to rest for a while, with the needles still inserted.
 Often the patient goes to sleep or sinks into a pleasant reverie.
-Music can help them reach the right level.
+Music can help them reach the right ‘space’.

 The principal acupuncture channels and their subsidiary channels form a lattice throughout the body.
 Many channels interconnect with other channels, not just at different points along the channels, but because they share certain characteristics with other channels.

-Now it gets a bit technical - this page isn't the best place to start if you want to know about acupuncture!
+Now it gets a bit technical – don’t start here if you are new to acupuncture!
 Click here for a simpler introduction.

-As explained in the Unified Acupuncture Theory system developed by Dr Jonathan Shubs partly from the Tan Balance Method and Dr Tung's acupuncture system, each channel has up to six other channels on which points can be found to reduce or clear pain or problems along any one given single channel.
+Dr Jonathan Shubs developed his Unified Acupuncture Theory mainly from the Tan Balance Method and Dr Tung’s acupuncture system.
+Each channel has up to six other channels where points can reduce or clear problems along it.

-Pain or discomfort along, say, the Foot Shao Yin channel might be cleared using points along, for example, any of the following channels which have a special relationship with the Foot Shao Yin channel:
+To clear pain or discomfort along, say, the Foot Shao Yin channel you would use points along one or more of the following channels.
+Each has a special relationship with the Foot Shao Yin channel:

-Why are these six channels used and not the other six?
-Well, there's a theory for using these particular channels but it really doesn't make much sense if you are new to acupuncture.
+Why do we use these six channels and not the other six?
+Well, there’s a theory but it really doesn’t make sense if you are new to acupuncture.

 (Indeed, many acupuncturists who are certainly not new to the subject find it hard to understand!)

-Rote learning is perhaps not difficult for just one channel, but there are twelve of them!
-Interconnections would have to be learned for all of them and without the underlying theory to support, it would be easy to make mistakes.
+Rote learning is not difficult for just one channel, but there are twelve of them!
+Interconnections would have to be learned for all of them and without the underlying theory for support, it would be easy to make mistakes.

-Using the original Chinese channel names actually makes it easier.
+Using the original Chinese channel names makes it easier.